Jrhenderson11/NLP/README.md

  - subjecter.py: a short preprocessing script to turn a list scraped off a website of subject words into a usable list (used to make files/sublist.txt)

  - taggertest.py: building and testing different POS taggers (the measurements here aren't representative of the utility of using a POS tagger in the assignment, relying on POS tags can be restrictive and the more accurate the tags the more restrictive sometimes)

- - analysis.py: file containing multiple agorithms that would use a TF-IDF matrix generated from the email data (very WIP)

  - trainer.py: brief thing based on part of taggertest.py used to train and save a single tagger (used to make POS.pickle for the assignment)